GENOA, 14 AUGUST

 Autostrade per l'Italia's Board of Directors has never, in the last 18 years, discussed or assessed a project's classification as urgent or emergency, leading to implementation of the resulting action.
 It would have had neither the right nor the authority to do so.
 Only heads of area offices have adopted such procedures (around 50 each year adopted by the 9 area offices on Autostrade per l'Italia's network).

-FACTS: As regards to the letters urging a response from the MIT, sent by the Head of Operational Maintenance and Investment, as the Contracting Entity for the work, which was not classified as urgent or emergency, this type of communication with the Ministry is unfortunately necessary in order to cut the time needed for the approval of projects, which in any event – despite the requests – is well in excess of the timing provided for in the Concession Agreement.
+FACTS [as of 2 September 2018]: As regards to the letters urging a response from the MIT, sent by the Head of Operational Maintenance and Investment, as the Contracting Entity for the work, which was not classified as urgent or emergency, this type of communication with the Ministry is unfortunately necessary in order to cut the time needed for the approval of projects, which in any event – despite the requests – is well in excess of the timing provided for in the Concession Agreement.
 In 2018 alone, there were average delays of 100 days across all the projects approved, in addition to the 90 days provided for in the Concession Agreement for the approval of projects of this nature.
-In the case of the retrofitting intervention on the Polcevera road bridge, delay was over 130 days.
+In the case of the retrofitting intervention on the Polcevera Viaduct, delay was over 130 days.

 In addition, again in 2018, the Company's various Contracting Entities sent letters to the Ministry urging a response to requests for approval, consent and authorisation for around 70 projects.